-The College generated an operating surplus of £451,000 before the actuarial adjustment required under FRS102 (see note 27).
-The pension adjustments total £464,000 resulting in a deficit of £13,000.
+The College generated an operating surplus of £132k before the actuarial adjustment required under FRS102 (see note 27).
+The pension adjustments total £578k resulting in a deficit of £446k.

-In achieving its result, the College also charged £804,000 in depreciation and amortisation for the year.
+In achieving its result, the College also charged £837k in depreciation and amortisation and £89k for loss on disposal of assets for the year.
 These are non-cash items which, whilst impacting on the statement of comprehensive income, do not affect cash.

-During the year the College also invested £428,000 in tangible and intangible fixed assets.
+During the year the College also invested £933k in tangible and intangible fixed assets.

-The additional costs of Covid-19 in the 2019/20 results amounted to approximately £10,000 and the main income streams affected were those such as the café, restaurant, salons and shows.
+The additional costs of Covid-19 in the 2020/21 results amounted to approximately £150K (2019/20 £10k) and the main income streams affected were those such as the café, restaurant, and salons.
 Apprentice income has held up well due to robust management of the function and whilst the Adult Education Budget was on target to be exceeded, it out turned within the ESFA parameters which means it has been paid in full.
 The College has also been able to make savings on heat, light, power, staff travel and resources which overall have led to the College making a slightly better than budget operating surplus.

 During the year the corporation furloughed some of the catering and support staff under the government's Coronavirus Job Retention Scheme, to avoid making redundancies.
-The funding received was £293k.
+The funding received was £144k (2019/20 £293k).